Sustainable Multidimensional Media Contents

 About SUMED

-We, as educators, aim to design and redesign media curricula and thus consequently, to meet the new needs and to increase awareness of sustainability culture in media courses in HEIs as per Eco-Management and Audit Scheme (EMAS) such as sustainable journalism, sustainable social media marketing and digital marketing, sustainable advertising, sustainable public relations and media relations, sustainable media communication, sustainable scriptwriting and audiovisual expression, sustainable video production at both the Bachelor’s and Master’s levels.
+We, as educators, design and redesign media curricula and thus consequently, meet the new needs and increase awareness of sustainability culture in media courses in HEIs as per Eco-Management and Audit Scheme (EMAS) such as sustainable journalism, sustainable social media marketing and digital marketing, sustainable advertising, sustainable public relations and media relations, sustainable media communication, sustainable scriptwriting and audiovisual expression, sustainable video production at both the Bachelor’s and Master’s levels.
 This can be best ensured by incorporating sustainability criteria into the education of the future media professionals, focusing on both the topic and the associated ways of thinking.

 SUMED introduces the “teaching excellence” concept to media teachers at higher education level and motivates them to (1) develop updated digital competencies, (2) support the application of sustainable working methods, including the engagement of diversity, occupational health, and carbon-conscious media content creation, (3) to integrate new knowledge into their teaching practices.
-The green alternatives embedded into the piloted and researched media curricula, media course designs, and tools will serve as models for career-oriented learning media environments in all participating countries.
+The green alternatives embedded into the piloted and researched media curricula, media course designs, and tools serve as models for career-oriented learning media environments in all participating countries.
 The teaching excellence is achieved in three key research areas:

 1. Adapting to constantly changing media formats sustainably.